Multi-IRS-Aided Doppler-Tolerant Wideband DFRC System: Introduction

-Nearly all of the aforementioned single-IRS-assisted DFRC approaches focus on a stationary target and narrowband transmission.
-While the former is an impractical assumption from radar perspective, the latter limits the application to lower frequency bands.
-Further, single IRS formulations limit the coverage region and ignore the spatial diversity of target radar cross-section (RCS).
-To address these shortcomings of prior research, in this paper, we propose utilizing multiple IRSs to assist a wideband DRFC system.
-In particular, we employ orthogonal frequency-division multiplexing (OFDM) waveform to detect a moving target and communicate with multiple users.
+{Nearly all of the aforementioned single-IRS-assisted DFRC approaches focus on a stationary target and narrowband transmission.
+While the stationary target is not a very practical assumption from the radar perspective, the narrowband setting limits the application to lower frequency bands which is incompatible with the existing push towards mmWave or THz system.
+Further, the single IRS formulations also limits the field of view and multiple IRS settings remove any such restriction offering a full view of the scene.} Towards this end, in this paper, we propose the utilization of multiple IRSs to assist a wideband DRFC system.
+In particular, we employ orthogonal frequency-division multiplexing (OFDM) waveform to detect a moving target and communicate with multiple users simultaneously.
 We devise a Doppler filter bank against an unknown Doppler shift at the radar receiver.
-We show that by properly designing the transmit beamforming, phase-shift matrix, and Doppler filter-bank, we maximize the average radar SINR over all subcarriers while ensuring that the average SINR among all users is greater than a predetermined threshold, thus guaranteeing the communications QoS.
+We show that by the proper design of the transmit beamforming, phase-shift matrix, and Doppler filter-banks, we maximize the average radar SINR over all subcarriers while ensuring that the average SINR among all users is greater than a predetermined threshold, thus guaranteeing the communications QoS.
 Table~\ref{tbl:priorcomp} summarizes the key differences between our work and some major closely-related prior studies.